khilang/khi/README.md

 Notes:
 - Here, we distinguish between HTML tags and HTML preprocessor macros.
-Both are represented by Khi patterns, but a macro ends with `!`, while a regular HTML tag is alphabetic.
+Both are represented by Khi tags, but a macro ends with `!`, while a regular HTML tag is alphabetic.
 - `<doctype!>:html` compiles to `<!doctype html>`.
 - `<#>` opens and closes a text block.
 We use it to embed code.